svelte-add/coffeescript/README.md

 * You can import coffeescript modules in Svelte files.

 * You can apply *another* [Svelte Adder](https://github.com/svelte-add/svelte-adders) to your project for more functionality.
-Specifically, check out [svelte-add/tailwindcss](https://github.com/svelte-add/tailwindcss).

 ## 😵 Help!
 I have a question
-[Create an issue](https://github.com/svelte-add/coffeescript/issues/new) and I'll try to help.
+[Create an issue](https://github.com/Leftium/coffeescript-adder/new) and I'll try to help.

 ## 😡 Fix!
 There is something that needs improvement
-[Create an issue](https://github.com/svelte-add/coffeescript/issues/new) or [pull request](https://github.com/svelte-add/coffeescript/pulls) and I'll try to fix.
+[Create an issue](https://github.com/Leftium/coffeescript-adder/issues/new) or [pull request](https://github.com/Leftium/coffeescript-adder/pulls) and I'll try to fix.

 These are new tools, so there are likely to be problems in this project.
 Thank you for bringing them to my attention or fixing them for me.